Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 Never use:

 • Western Union is unreliable; you are not protected if the factory scams you.
 Also, they do not convert currencies.
-The typical fee ranges from 7-12%, depending on the amount.
+The typical fee ranges from 7% to 12%, depending on the amount.
 Note: This is a favorite method among scammers and fraudsters.

-• Bank-to-bank transfer is not a good option because not only are you paying those excessive fees, but there isn’t much protection for the buyer.
-In addition, this may take several days, and you can only transfer to certain banks (for instance, Wells Fargo only can transfer to the Agricultural Bank).
+• Bank-to-bank transfer is not a good option because not only are you paying excessive fees, but there is also little protection for the buyer.
+Additionally, this process may take several days, and transfers are only available to certain banks (for example, Wells Fargo can only transfer to the Agricultural Bank).

 OK, but not recommended:

-• PayPal is not recommended for large purchases due to the high fees; however, it is a decent option for the first purchase and samples, as it can act as insurance.
+• PayPal is not recommended for large purchases due to its high fees; however, it is a decent option for initial purchases and samples, as it can act as a form of insurance.
 One downside is that PayPal often freezes accounts for both parties for various reasons and has been known to lock people’s money (including mine).
 The benefit is that payment is instant.

 • T/T wire transfers are the most commonly requested form of payment.
 However, because they are bank-to-bank transfers, there is no buyer protection.
 We only recommend this method when paying trusted clients you’ve worked with before.
 This method takes 3-5 days.